Test-Time Degradation Adaptation for Open-Set Image Restoration

 \subsection{Experimental Results}

-In this section, we evaluate our method on image restoration tasks of image dehazing, low-light image enhancement, and image denoising.
+Here, we evaluate our method on the tasks of image dehazing, low-light image enhancement, and image denoising.

-\textbf{Image Dehazing} aims to remove the haze and boost the visibility of hazy image, which has spawned many methods in the past decades.
-In experiments, we introduce HSTS dataset from RESIDE~\cite{reside} for evaluations.
+\textbf{Image Dehazing} aims to eliminate the haze and boost the visibility of hazy image, which has spawned many methods in the past decades.
+In experiments, we introduce the HSTS dataset from RESIDE~\cite{reside} for evaluations.
 To be specific, RESIDE is a large scale haze image dataset, and HSTS is one of the test subsets, which contains 10 synthetic and 10 real-world hazy images.
-Before the evaluation, we first center crop the images along the shorter edge, and then resize them to match the image size of the diffusion model.
+Before the evaluation, we first center crop the images along the shorter edges, and then resize them to match the image size of the PDM.